 By Joanna Grenrock

-As the parents of a child with Autism Spectrum Disorder (ASD), we have been trying to advocate for her and help her succeed since she was born.
+As the parents of a child with autism spectrum disorder (ASD), we have been trying to advocate for our daughter and help her succeed since she was born.
 Any parent would do the same.
 However, it is a bit more challenging when a child has significant behavioral issues and comorbidity associated with ASD.
-When Carsyn* was born we knew something was wrong.
-ASD is usually diagnosed at around 3 years of age.
+When Carsyn* was born, we knew something was wrong, but ASD is usually diagnosed at around 3 years of age.

-Our story is different.
-Carsyn missed most of her milestones from the beginning.
-She didn’t walk until she was almost 3 years old, and her speech was so delayed we didn’t think she would be verbal at all.
+Our story is different: Carsyn missed most of her milestones from the beginning.
+She didn’t walk until she was almost 3 years old, and her speech was so delayed that we didn’t think she would be verbal at all.

 We started our journey with trials of dozens of medications that didn’t work or had serious side effects.
 We became very worried about her future and ours.
 Then we found a psychiatrist who had an innovative approach to medicine.
 This physician thought outside the box, which was exactly what we needed.

 Carsyn didn’t fit into the same box as other children with ASD, which is why it is called a spectrum.
-It still took a significant amount of time to find the right combination of typical pharmaceuticals, but this physician’s approach included alternative treatments.
-One of them was Cannabidiol, or CBD.
+It still took a significant amount of time to find the right combination of typical pharmaceuticals, but this physician’s approach included alternative therapies, too.
+One of them was cannabidiol, or CBD.

 We knew nothing about CBD from a medical standpoint.
 We only had the uneducated stigma in our minds that it was associated with an illegal drug, marijuana.
-We researched extensively before we made a choice to medicate her with CBD.
+We researched extensively before we made a choice to use CBD with her.

-On this research journey, we found incredible documentation and scientific research about how this amazing plant could alleviate Carsyn’s troubling behaviors and anxiety.
-She also has uncontrollable tics from Tourette syndrome and we found convincing documentation that CBD could significantly calm her rapid movements.
+On this research journey, we found incredible documentation and scientific research about how this amazing plant could alleviate Carsyn’s troubling behaviors and anxiousness.
+She also has uncontrollable tics from Tourette syndrome, and we found documentation that CBD could significantly calm her rapid movements.